the123saurav/rabi/README.md

 # Project Status
 I have just finalised the API and design.
 Implementation is going on.
+At the moment:
+- Basic version of PUT is working.
+- Boot is working.

 # Building project
 This project uses maven for builds.